How Mindfulness Builds a Strong Foundation for Holistic Wellness

 Mindful Movement

 Exercise isn’t just about burning calories or pushing limits.
 It’s about connecting with your body and moving in invigorating ways.
-Try practicing mindful movement by focusing on how your body feels during exercise—whether walking, stretching, or working out.
+Try practicing mindful movement by focusing on how your body feels during exercise, whether that is walking, stretching, or working out.
 Pay attention to your breath and the sensations in your muscles.

 Mindful Eating